5CCSACCA/coursework-M-alk/README.md

-# Milo – AI Nutrition Analyzer (Stage 1)
+# Milo – AI Nutrition Analyzer (Stage 3)

-Milo is a **Stage 1** implementation that demonstrates basic model functionality with predefined default parameters.
-This stage focuses on the core AI models:
+Milo is a **Stage 3** implementation that exposes AI models through a simple API.
+This stage focuses on:

 - **YOLOv8 object detection** for analyzing food images
 - **BitNet-style text analysis** for nutrition recommendations
+- **FastAPI service** that allows external requests to reach the models

-The models can receive any type of input and produce predictions, fulfilling the Stage 1 requirements.
+The API returns predictions without persistence, fulfilling the Stage 3 requirements.

 ---

-## Stage 1 Features
+## Stage 3 Features

+* FastAPI application with automatic OpenAPI docs at `/docs`
 * YOLOv8n image inference via the `ultralytics` package
 * Simple `bitnet_service` that provides nutrition recommendations
-* Basic Python script to test both models
-* Predefined default parameters for both models
+* Docker containerization for consistent deployment
+* Two API endpoints for image and text predictions

 ---